MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-console-using-adv-search.md

 ## Set the criteria values

 If you've ever created a rule in Microsoft Outlook, setting criteria values for an advanced search will be familiar to you.
-When you select a criterion for an object, it is added to the **Criteria description** section.
+When you select a criterion for an object, it's added to the **Criteria description** section.
 Most criteria contain a variable value.
 For example, in the criterion **With a specific name**, *specific* is a variable and will be underlined in the **Criteria description** section.
 (The criterion **Is enabled** is only true or false, so it contains no variables; you either select it or you don't select it.)

 To assign a value to the variable, select the underlined portion of the criterion.
 A dialog appears.
 In the example of **With a specific name**, you enter a text string for the specific name.
 For variables with limited values, such as alert priorities, the dialog provides checkboxes that you can select.